Bitten by a Dog or a Dangerous Animal?

 Animal Attack?
 Call Our San Jose Dog Bite Lawyer

-It is important to consult with a knowledgeable and experienced attorney immediately after an animal attack.
+When searching for the best dog bite lawyer, it is important to consult with someone knowledgeable and experienced.
 Often, there is no police or other investigative report.
 Therefore, it is important to file a report with law enforcement and animal control.
 Although it is common to immediately think it obvious as who is at fault and why, the preservation and development of evidence is still crucial.
 An attorney can assist you with all of these steps to protect your claim.

 Quality legal representation is the key to a successful outcome for your dog bite case.
 Before speaking to the owner’s insurance company or making statements to anyone, contact the Law Offices of Braid Pezzaglia online or at 408-752-5834 for a free consultation with an experienced San Jose animal attack attorney.
 We work hard to negotiate a settlement or, if necessary, aggressively litigate your case.